networknext/next/docs/what_benefit_does_network_next_provide_for_my_game.md

 ## Bad network performance reduces engagement, retention and monetization

-Data from multiple games using Network Next shows a consistent link between network performance and reduced engagement, retention and monetization.
+Data from multiple games using Network Next show a consistent link between network performance and reduced engagement, retention and monetization.
 As latency increases, engagement, retention and monetization are reduced:

 ![image](https://github.com/networknext/next/assets/696656/c21bf22d-6352-4162-a085-709c4571cbe9)